Coaches

 Performance Pathway Coach

-Rowing came into my life via encouragement from a cousin who rowed for GB as a junior, so when I started at Newcastle University I joined the rowing club and like with many the sport became central to my life.
+Rowing came into my life via encouragement from someone who rowed for GB as a junior, so when I started at Newcastle University, I joined the rowing club, and like with many, the sport became a central part of my life.